pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

      sources.
 If you do not provide a `path`, Namespace Provisioner generates a `path` using `url` and `subPath`.

-  If the additional sources contain a resource that is scoped to a specific namespace, it will be created in that namespace with a modified name that includes the developer namespace name.
+  If the additional sources contain a resource that is scoped to a specific namespace, it is created in that namespace with a modified name that includes the developer namespace name.
   For example, the resource name will be "{resource name}-{developer namespace name}".